WeblateOrg/weblate/docs/usage.rst

 Trailing exclamation
 ~~~~~~~~~~~~~~~~~~~~

-Source and translated do not both end with exclamation mark or it is not
+Source and translated do not both end with an exclamation mark or it is not
 correctly spaced.
 This includes spacing rules for French or Breton.
-Exclamation mark is also check in various language variants (Chinese,
+Exclamation mark is also checked in various language variants (Chinese,
 Japanese, Korean, Armenian, Limbu, Myanmar or Nko).

 .. _check-end-ellipsis: